common-workflow-lab/2020-works-workshop-mpi-cwl/presentation.md

 VESTEC clearly requires a workflow approach, in part to automate as much as possible for speed and accuracy

+VESTEC has created a custom workflow management system, see
+G. Gibb *et al.*, UrgentHPC workshop 2020

 ---
 # Example use case: Wildfire